Costs and scholarships

 Fee per course

 B x C

-This assumes all courses have a 10 unit value.
-If a course has a value other than 10, then the calculation needs to be weighted appropriately.
+In this example, all courses have a 10 unit value.
+If a course has a value other than 10, then the course fee would change in proportion to the unit value.

-You can estimate costs for later years based on these rates but international student course fees are adjusted regularly and are subject to change.
+International student course fees are adjusted regularly and are subject to change in future years.